 As of 2010, advance fee loan scams made up 2% of the FBI’s total number of mortgage-related fraud cases.
 Source: FBI

-In this article, we’ll outline everything you need to know about advance fee loan scams, as well as actionable tips you can immediately put to use to stop them in their tracks.
+In this article, we’ll outline seven ways to identify and avoid advance fee loan scams, as well as other actionable tips you can immediately put to use.

 The Anatomy of an Advance Fee Loan Scam?